American abducted by suspected jihadists in Niger

-On Tuesday, Kevin Rideout, an American missionary in the West African state of Niger, was abducted from his home in the country’s capital, as first reported by CBS News.
+On Tuesday, Kevin Rideout, an American Christian missionary in the West African state of Niger, was abducted from his home in the country’s capital, as first reported by CBS News.
 Rideout had lived in Niamey since 2010, where he worked as a pilot for the US-based Serving in Mission organization.

 According to CBS, three gunmen raided Rideout’s home compound Tuesday night, which is only approximately 100 yards from Niger’s Presidential Palace.
 His phone was then last tracked to roughly 56 miles north of Niamey, corresponding with areas where the Islamic State’s Sahel Province (ISSP) maintains a strong presence.